quisquous/cactbot/README.md

 ## Installing

-You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in Advanced Combat Tracker.
+You should already have [OverlayPlugin](https://github.com/hibiyasleep/OverlayPlugin/releases) installed and working in [http://advancedcombattracker.com/](Advanced Combat Tracker).

-1. Find the OverlayPlugin installation, make an `addons` sub-directory inside it (looks like `OverlayPlugin\addons`.
+1. Find the OverlayPlugin installation, make an `addons` sub-directory inside it (looks like `...\OverlayPlugin\addons`).
 2. Copy the `CactbotOverlay.dll` file to the addons directory.
 3. Make sure to unblock the CactbotOverlay.dll (right click -> properties -> unblock) if you downloaded it, instead of building it.
 4. If you get an error that it can't find `FFXIV_ACT_Plugin.dll`, make sure it is in the same directory as `Advanced Combat Tracker.exe`.